Affiliations/License's

 What makes PS Inspection Property Services so much better than the rest?

-Do I need an inspection on a newly built property?
+Do I need a home inspection on a newly built home?

-Do I need an Engineer or a Real Estate Inspector?
+Do I need an Engineer or a Home Inspector?

-How long will the inspection take and must I be present?
+How long will the home inspection take, and must I be present?

-Why won't you quote the life expectancy of systems or components in a property?
+Why won't you quote the life expectancy of systems or components for a home?

-When should I start looking for the services of a Real Estate Inspector?
+When should I start looking for the services of a Home Inspector?

-Why do I need an Inspector, can't I do it myself?
+Why do I need a Home Inspector, can't I do it myself?

-How do I justify the cost of an inspection?
+How do I justify the cost of a home inspection?

-When and how can I expect the results of the inspection?
+When and how can I expect the results of the home inspection?

 What makes PS Inspection & Property Services so much better than the rest?